kavanase/vaspup2.0/README.md

 ## Density of States and Absorption Spectrum Convergence
 While the total energy and high-frequency dielectric constant <img src="https://render.githubusercontent.com/render/math?math=\epsilon_{Optic}"> were converged to within 1 meV/atom and 0.1 respectively at a **_k_**-point mesh of 3x3x3, convergence of the density of states and absorption spectrum are not reached until much higher **_k_**-point densities of 6x6x6.
+Note that use of tetrahedron smearing (`ISMEAR = -5`) will typically give better convergence of the density of states (i.e. converged at lower k-point densities) than Gaussian smearing (`ISMEAR = 0`), and is absolutely essential for optical absorption calculations.

 <img src="https://github.com/kavanase/vaspup2.0/blob/master/Examples/Cs2SnI6_dos.gif">